seankhliao/mono/_web/seankhliao.com/src/blog/12024-07-01-tools-of-work.md

 an explicit goal of our group/team at work was to move from a world of a single production environment, to one of many, each with its own set of attributes, such as region, tenancy, application set.
-This necessiated local tooling that could work confortable across environments.
+This necessiated local tooling that could work comfortable across environments.

 ##### _kubectl_